Science and technology in Japan

 Science and technology in Japan has helped fuel the rapid industrial and economic development of the country.
 Japan has a long history and tradition for research and development, stretching as far back as the Meiji period.

-However, science and technology developed rapidly after the Second World War, which has affected the advancement of vehicle technology, consumer electronics, robotics, medical devices, space exploration, and the film industry.
-Japan's exemplary educational system as well as its higher education institutions help contribute to the country's acceptance for technological innovation and aid engineering talent development.
+However, science and technology developed rapidly after the Second World War, which has affected the advancement of vehicle technology, consumer electronics, robotics, medical devices, space exploration, and film industry.
+Japan's educational system as well as its higher education institutions help contribute to the country's acceptance for technological innovation and aid engineering talent development.

-High levels of support for research and development have enabled Japan to produce advances in automotive engines, television display technology, videogames, optical clocks, and many other fields.
+High levels of support for research and development have enabled Japan to produce advances in automotive engines, television display technology, video games, optical clocks, and many other fields.
 Japan is also advanced and a global leader in the robotics, natural sciences, aerospace exploration and biomedical research areas.
-In 2025, Japan was ranked 12nd in the Global Innovation Index by the World Intellectual Property Organization.
+In 2025, Japan was ranked 12th in the Global Innovation Index by the World Intellectual Property Organization.

 Scientific research in Japan is supported and promoted by the Japanese Government through various institutes and agencies including the Japan Science and Technology Agency (科学技術振興機構), Science Council of Japan (日本学術会議) and the Japan Academy (日本学士院).